 RetailEdge Pricing Update: RetailEdge no longer lists its own payment processing, but rather, its integrations with other processing services.

 RetailEdge is the only software on our list that can only be purchased as a standalone.
-You have a large software fee upfront.
+You have a large software fee upfront: up to $495.
 Aside from the option of monthly maintenance plans, however, there are no additional monthly fees.

 You’ll purchase RetailEdge software and hardware separately.
 Workstations start at $1,709, but you can also buy hardware from other vendors.